microsoft/WinObjC/README.md

 ### Importing your Xcode Project
 When using the bridge, the first thing you'll want to do is generate a Visual Studio solution from your Xcode project:

 1. Open the Windows Command Prompt (type **cmd** in the Start Menu to find it) and navigate to your Xcode project directory using the **cd** command.
-Note that you should go to the directory containing your project *.xcworkspace* or *.xcodeproj* folder: you shouldn't be inside those folders, but one level above them.
+Note: use the directory containing your .workspace or .xcodeproj folder.

   ```
-    cd C:\winobjc\samples\MyProject
+    [location of unzipped SDK]\MyProject> cd [location of unzipped SDK]\winobjc\samples\MyProject
   ```
-2. Still from the Command Prompt, run the vsimporter tool from the *bin* directory of the bridge SDK you downloaded, which will generate the Visual Studio Solution:
+2. Run the vsimporter tool from the *bin* directory of the bridge SDK you downloaded This will generate the Visual Studio Solution:

   ```
-    C:\winobjc\bin\vsimporter.exe
+    [location of unzipped SDK]\MyProject> [location of unzipped SDK]\bin\vsimporter.exe
   ```
 3. Open the generated Visual Studio solution with the command:

   ```
-    MyProject.sln
+    [location of unzipped SDK]\MyProject> MyProject.sln
   ```

 For more detailed step by step instructions on how to import a project, see the [Quick Start Tutorial](https://github.com/Microsoft/WinObjC/wiki/Quick-Start-Tutorial) page of the wiki.
 For vsimporter options and known issues, check the [Using vsimporter](https://github.com/Microsoft/WinObjC/wiki/Using-vsimporter) wiki page.